 The American people should feel empowered through their elected representatives, but more and more they are feeling their will is ignored.
 With the USA Act, we can reclaim much of this authority and keep the slimy, overreaching hands of zombie government programs at bay.

-In the 115th Congress, the USA Act had 39 cosponsors and numerous outside groups voicing support.
+In the 117th Congress, the USA Act has 25 original cosponsors and numerous outside groups voicing support.

-“Thankfully there are some members who are willing to stand up for good governance and reining in spending. […] The Unauthorized Spending Accountability Act (USA Act) lends guidance to many conservatives’ wishes of restoring regular order and accountability to the budget process.
+“American families and businesses are frustrated with being on the hook for the seemingly endless federal spending that occurs every year.
+Compounding that frustration for many is the fact that a growing proportion of such spending goes toward financing government programs that are set on autopilot and, as such, escape virtually all Congressional oversight.
+The Unauthorized Spending Accountability (USA) Act lends guidance to many Americans’ wishes of restoring regular order and accountability to the budget process by requiring routine scrutiny of these often wasteful zombie programs.
 Lawmakers that are serious about reversing the trend of runaway spending in Washington should support McMorris Rodgers’s legislation that gets at the heart of the problem of unauthorized spending.”

 “The USA Act is an excellent piece of legislation that will bring more accountability and oversight to federal spending.
 National Taxpayers Union is pleased to endorse this bill, the passage of which would be a huge win for taxpayers.”

 “The Unauthorized Spending Accountability (USA) Act is an obvious step toward getting our fiscal house in order.
-Unauthorized appropriations are an increasingly large chunk of the federal budget, and our nearly $20 trillion national debt necessitates that we take action.
+Unauthorized appropriations are an increasingly large chunk of the federal budget, and our more than $23 trillion national debt necessitates that we take action.
 The USA Act is a straightforward option for getting Congress to follow its own rules, and we strongly urge every member of Congress to support this legislation.”

 “Authorization and appropriation are separate in the “regular order” budget process to ensure that programs are evaluated before receiving taxpayer dollars.
 This makes it harder for Congress to waste money on ineffective, self-serving, or controversial programs.
 If Congress continues to ignore or selectively enforce this process, billions of dollars will continue to flow to agencies and programs with little to no oversight.
-Heritage Action supports this legislation and encourages members of Congress to support it.”
+Heritage Action applauds Congresswoman McMorris Rodgers for introducing this bill and encourages members of Congress to support it.”

 View more letters of support by clicking here.